 Despite treatment with agents such as medroxyprogesterone and tamoxifen 6, LAM tends to be progressive with most of disease severity due to pulmonary disease.

-For pulmonary manifestations, the main differential to be considered is Langerhans cell histiocytosis (LCH) which tends to happen in children and young adults with history of heavy cigarette smoking.
+For pulmonary manifestations, the primary differential to be considered is Langerhans cell histiocytosis (LCH) which tends to happen in children and young adults with history of heavy cigarette smoking.
 It has a mid to upper lobe distribution with preservation of costophrenic angles.
 In addition, the cysts in LCH tend to be more irregular in contour.
 LCH has much more favourable prognosis compared with LAM.

 - 1. Aberle DR, Hansell DM, Brown K et-al. Lymphangiomyomatosis: CT, chest radiographic, and functional correlations.
 Radiology.
 1990;176 (2): 381-7.
 Radiology (abstract) - Pubmed citation